Start Here

 Issue and renew certificates with certonly — full control of your hand-tuned configuration, shared webroot directory, and a cron job that just works.

-I want to access my home server from anywhere
+I want to do something with my home server

 Access Jellyfin Remotely Using an Nginx Reverse Proxy